Best Full Tower Gaming Cases for the Money 2017

 Top Budget Full Tower PC Cases Under $100

 Looking for an inexpensive full-sized case in the $100 range?
-Here's the one I'd go with.
+Here are a few I'd recommend.

 Phanteks Enthoo Pro

 If you're looking for value, the Phanteks Enthoo Pro full-tower should be at or near the top of your list.
-At just under $100, it's in the same price range of many mid-tower cases and yet has the same features of many full-tower cases in the $150 range.
+As a case under $100, it's in the same price range of many mid-tower cases and yet has the same features of many full-tower cases in the $150 range.

 The case itself comes in an unimposing brush aluminum design without windows for around $90 and with for around $100.